20th Oct, 2022

-The Firm is able to efficiently combine all the elements involved in complex restructuring, both contentious and non-contentious, advising clients on mergers, demergers, acquisitions, takeovers, capital re-organisation and such other transactions connected to corporate restructuring or re-organisation.
+The Firm is able to efficiently combine all the elements involved in a complex restructuring, both contentious and non-contentious, advising clients on mergers, demergers, acquisitions, takeovers, capital reorganisations and such other transactions connected to corporate restructuring.

-The team of this practice area is a specific amalgam of expertise from the banking & finance, corporate M&A and the disputes practice and have both domestic and international experience in corporate restructuring and insolvency.
-With a keen sense of commercial knowledge, the Firm has the distinct advantage of being able to provide practicable legal solutions for optimising investments and recovery for its' clients.
+The team dedicated to this practice area is a specific amalgam of expertise from the banking & finance and the corporate practice and has both domestic and international experience in corporate restructuring and insolvency.
+The team closely works with the disputes practice on various contentious issues pertaining to the insolvency resolution process, including for filing applications for initiation of the resolution process on behalf of financial as well as operational creditors.
+With a keen sense of commercial knowledge, the Firm has the distinct advantage of being able to provide practicable legal solutions for optimising investments and recovery for its clients.

 New Delhi – 110020